-- secure the seat at the rear of the boat for the best view of the water glowing blue light when the boat starts moving
+secure the seat at the rear of the boat for the best view of the water glowing blue light when the boat starts moving

 - Don`t forget to bring your water shoes as the water at the lagoon is not very deep (about 3 – 4 feet) and the bottom of the bay is covered in several feet of mud.

-- Video and photographs are very difficult to capture, enjoy swimming in glow-in-the-dark-lagoon and create memories that will last a lifetime
+- Video and photographs are tough to capture, enjoy swimming in glow-in-the-dark-lagoon and create memories that will last a lifetime

 - tours run from around sunset to 9 pm in a bay in Falmouth, located about 1-hour drive from Ocho Rios.
 Each tour lasts around 30 to 45 minutes and is definitely worth it.